Misrilal-Sah/rag-chatbot-genai/README.md

    - Windows: Download from https://ffmpeg.org/download.html and add to PATH
    - Or use: `winget install FFmpeg`

+5. **Add Video Files to Data Folder**:

+   The PDF slides are included in this repo.
+Download the lecture videos and place them in the `Data/` folder:
+   - `1 part.
+RAG Intro.mp4` - RAG Introduction lecture
+   - `2 part Databases for GenAI.mp4` - Databases for GenAI lecture

+   > **Note**: Video files are too large for GitHub (>100MB).
+Download from your AI Academy Google Drive.

 ## Usage

 ### First Run (Index Documents)